 Practical Steps for Enhanced Validation

-• Diverse Data Sets: Ensure AI is trained on diverse and representative data sets to minimize bias.
-This means actively seeking out data that covers a wide range of scenarios and perspectives.
+- Diverse Data Sets: Train AI on diverse and representative data to reduce bias.
+Incorporate data that reflects a wide range of scenarios and perspectives.

 The Future of AI Testing